andrew-noble/andrew-noble/README.md

 Hey!
 I'm Andrew.
 I am a generalist technologist.
 Studied hardware formally, but also love to code.
-You'll find a growing list of public repos here, mostly web development but some embedded and ml projects hiding in here too.
+You'll find a growing list of public repos here, mostly web development but some embedded and ml projects are hiding in here too.

 You might be here as a potential employer or collaborator, in which case here are my most recent and impressive projects: